 Working with the community

-As well as the day to day role of caring for bereaved families and their loved ones, funeral directors also offer a service to the wider community.
-Many Dignity Funeral Directors will work with local care homes to train staff and reassure them about what happens to the people they care for, arrange mock funerals to train the clergy, or work with other public bodies to offer help and advice about caring for the deceased or recently bereaved.
+As well as the day-to-day role of caring for bereaved families and their loved ones, funeral directors also offer a service to the wider community.
+Many Dignity funeral directors will work with local care homes to provide staff with training and knowledge to reassure them about what happens to the people they care for.
+They can also arrange mock funerals to train the clergy or work with other public bodies to offer support and advice about caring for the deceased or recently bereaved.